 - Even if you have power, there may be sagging electrical wires or electrical pipes/masts pulled away from your house, which could be a shock or fire hazard.
 Get them repaired.

 - If you see or suspect damage, contact a Licensed Electrical Contractor.
 Ask the Licensed Electrical Contractor to check it and make necessary repairs.

 Hire someone who can legally do electrical work in Ontario.

 Only Licensed Electrical Contractors can do residential electrical repairs.
 They will file a notification with ESA, which generates an official record of the work.
 Hiring anyone other than a Licensed Electrical Contractor will delay having your power restored.

 Portable generators can provide security and comfort during power outages.
-However, they can cause electrical shock and fire hazards if connected or used incorrectly.
+However, they can also cause electrical shock and fire hazards if they are not properly connected or used incorrectly.